canalplus/rx-player/doc/architecture/files.md

 Main logic for media streaming.

-This is the central part which download manifests, initialize MSE and EME APIs, instanciate new buffers and link together most subparts of the player.
+This is the central part which download manifests, initialize MSE and EME APIs, instanciate new buffers and link together many subparts of the player.

 <a name="tests"></a>